borismus/lightning/README.md

 # TODO

-- Archive page (with filtering)
+Before launch:

 - Generate RSS feed.
+- Migrate all content.
+- Fix boris.smus.com to work :)

 - Does it work well with inotify?
 How about cron?
-- Try with dropbox.
+- Integrate with dropbox.

+Later:

 - Unit test and refactor.
 - Refactoring into classes.